Shubhangam333/TodoApp/README.md

 Type node app.js

-Open your browser and run the file @http://localhost:3000
+Open your browser and run the file where you defines the port